AtlasICL/lift_simulator/specification/additional_docs/documentation.md

 ## c) Build

-The program has **3 entry points**:
+The program has **2 main entry points**:
-- 'main.py': this entry point is to run the simulation in the command line.
+- `sources/main.py`: this entry point is to run the simulation in the command line.
-- 'gui.py': this entry point is to run the simulation with the graphical user interface.
+- `sources/gui.py`: this entry point is to run the simulation with the graphical user interface.
-- 'testing.py': this entry point is to run multiple repeated simulations, in order to generate simulation data.

 We recommend that the user runs
 ```
 python sources/gui.py
 ```

+Optionally, there are 2 additional entry points to the program, used for simulation data generation:
+- `sources/testing/testing_script.py`: this entry point is to run multiple repeated simulations to generate simulation data.
+It outputs the 'moves' variable.
+- `sources/testing/ttsw_testing_script.py`: this entry point is to run multiple repeated simulations to generate simulation data.
+It outputs the 'TTSW' variable.